lex0r/zendscaffolding/README.md

 from its `init` or any other relevant method.

-**Some screenshots from demo/testing application**
-<a href="http://zendscaffolding.googlecode.com/svn/wiki/listing.png">Record list</a>
-<a href="http://zendscaffolding.googlecode.com/svn/wiki/create.png">Entity creation</a>
+# How to start using?

-**A demo application showing all major features is available under tests folder** Use this app for demo/quick start purposes, or by PHPUnit for testing own changes.
+You should take a look at `docs` folder, but if you are fond of learning y example **a demo application showing all major features is available under `tests` folder** Use this app for demo/quick start purposes, or by PHPUnit for testing own changes.